ARK British Virgin Islands

 *You are allowed up to 3 conch shells but make sure nothing is living in it!

-A GROUNDED VESSEL that has sustained "material damage affecting her seaworthiness or efficiency", must notify the Virgin Islands Shipping Registry within 24 hours of the accident
+A GROUNDED VESSEL that has sustained "material damage affecting her seaworthiness or efficiency", must notify the Virgin Islands Shipping Registry within 24 hours of the accident.
+(The Merchant Shipping Act, 2001; Sec.160)

 Laws protecting the fisheries resources